Introduction: Scope, Audience, and Why Material Participation Matters

 Once your rental activity is non-passive, cost segregation can dramatically accelerate your deductions.

-To learn how this works in practice, check out Cost Segregation Tax Strategy on the Bennett Financials blog.
+To learn how this works in practice, check out Cost Segregation Tax Strategy on the Bennett Financials blog, see how NuSpine Chiropractor used strategic finance to scale, exit, and reinvest, and manage cash flow effectively in your service business.

 Stacking the Strategy: 1031 + Cost Seg + Material Participation